hongseok-yang/probprog17/README.md

 ## 1. Important Announcements

+#### [November 2 2017] The last evening meetings with project groups
+were moved from 9-10 November to 23-24 November.

 #### [October 28 2017] The lecture on 29 November (Wed) is cancelled due to the university-wide undergraduate interview.

 #### [October 25 2017] Schedule of group interview this week.